nbalazs1337/mac_changer/README.md

 ```
 ![Image](p2.png)

+**Important note 1 -> I can't change the physical MAC address, only the virtual one, which is going to be restored after a system restart**

+**Important note 2 -> With a changed MAC address, I have an increased anonimity, I can impersonate other devices and bypass filters**

 In this project, I created a Python script to change the MAC address, using only a single command
 ```
 mac_changer.py -i eth0 -m 00:11:22:33:44:55